ubyssey/volunteer/faq/README.md

 tty: true
 ```

-If those are in right place, run `docker attach ubyssey-dev ` to start debugging!
+If those are in right place, run the code until execution hit the `pdb.set_trace()` line.

+Run `docker attach --detach-keys z ubyssey-dev` to start debugging, and exit out of the debugging session by pressing `z` button

 ### Django Migrations with Docker